Newsletter

 Fueling that passion was discovery of a world beyond my hometown.
 Once again, I don't know who deserves the credit, but I'd sure like to thank whoever arranged all those class field trips to Sarasota's Ringling Estates during my formative years.
 The first time I clambered off the school bus and into the Asolo Theatre, saw Shakespeare presented onstage for the first time, and saw those wall-size Rubens and Van Dycks up close, I was hooked for life.
 Sixty miles from the orange groves and cow pastures and Leave-It-to-Beaver life that comprised my world, I found "the Arts" and was smitten for life.

 In high school, my 9th-grade English teacher, Diane Knight, made us compile a notebook of favorite poems, complete with illustrations.
 (I wish I knew what happened to mine; I'd love to see how my tastes have evolved.)
 That assignment was instrumental in redirecting my writing interest from short stories to poetry.
 I didn't write very good poetry then--it was mostly the sappy, hormonal-infused angst you'd expect--but it paved the way for things to come.
 About that time, I also discovered the cache of Rod McKuen books and records my sister left behind when she got married.
-I fell in love with the gentle romance and vivid imagery of McKuen's work and spent numerous hours--and at least one term paper--arguing his stature as a "serious" poet with Joe Masterson, my 11th grade English teacher.
+I fell in love with the gentle romance and vivid imagery of McKuen's work and spent numerous hours--and at least one term paper--arguing his stature as a "serious" poet with John Masterson, my 11th grade English teacher.
 (To this day, the world of academia turns up its collective noses at commercially successful poets.
 Call me naive, but if poetry can't find an audience to support it, what is its point?
 It would seem that Mr. McKuen--having sold some 75 million books of his poems--has made his.)

 The Road to Becoming a Writer

 Unfortunately, there aren't many jobs for poets, so after I graduated and married--which happened within a few months of each other--I took a job at a radio station writing commercials and editorials.
-(I even managed to wangle a few poems on the air!)
+(I did manage to wangle a few poems on the air!)
 Eventually, I became an advertising copywriter and, for about ten years, most of what I wrote were TV and radio commercials, billboards, and brochures.
 I was good at copywriting, and won lots of awards, but when my first child was born, I wanted to stay home with him, so I quit my job and started freelancing--which meant I accepted writing assignments from lots of different places.
 Mostly, I did real estate collateral materials, arts reviews for newspapers, and magazine articles.
 Meanwhile, I was writing poetry about all the new experiences I was having as a mother.

 The Writing Life